 Visa's Rapid Dispute Resolution & Chargeback Prevention

-Rapid Dispute Resolution is a Verifi-branded product that serves as an upgrade to Visa’s earlier chargeback resolution platform, the Chargeback Dispute Resolution Network.
-The CDRN can still be used if you haven’t upgraded to RDR, or if you’re dealing with a dispute involving a non-Visa card.
-Merchants provide RDR with a set of rules for what types of chargebacks they’d like to always refund, and when disputes are received that match the merchant’s criteria, RDR will communicate with the acquiring bank to automatically debit the merchant’s account to issue a refund, thus preventing the dispute from proceeding any further.
+Rapid Dispute Resolution is a Verifi-branded product that serves as an upgrade to Visa’s earlier chargeback resolution platform, the Chargeback Dispute Resolution Network (which can still be used if you haven’t upgraded to RDR).
+Merchants provide RDR with a set of rules for what types of disputes they’d always prefer to accept and refund.
+When disputes are received that match the merchant’s rules, RDR will communicate with the acquiring bank to automatically debit the merchant’s account and issue a refund, thus preventing the dispute from becoming a chargeback.

 Some merchants may balk at the idea of disputes triggering automatic refunds out of their merchant accounts, but remember:

 - With fees and overhead included, the true cost of a chargeback can be more than double the original transaction amount

 - Fighting and beating chargebacks through representment costs you, too—and victory is never guaranteed

 - Every chargeback you incur raises your chargeback rate, which can have significant negative consequences, like getting dropped by your payment processor

 With these facts in mind, it makes a lot of sense to stop as many chargebacks as possible by refunding the cardholder instead.